8 ideas to help kids share God’s love at school.

 Crisp paper fills shiny new notebooks.
 Erasers are still bright pink, and pencils are sharp and ready for action.
 With backpacks in tow, kids shuffle into new grades and classrooms, ready to embark on a new year of academic learning.

 Just weeks ago, kids in your ministry learned lifelong lessons at vacation Bible school, or maybe they made a commitment to Jesus at a campfire by the lake.
 The lessons kids learn at church over the summer have a lasting impact on their faith — now it’s time for kids’ faith to have an impact at school.

 We’ve compiled these super-smart ideas for you to help kids show Jesus’ love throughout the school year.
-And as an extra bonus, we’ve included a reproducible page with back-to-school ideas for you to give to parents to help them build faith foundations at home.

 1. My Hope Chest

 Kids can create boxes to store their school year hopes and dreams.

 Study Guide: “For I know the plans I have for you,” says the Lord.
 “They are plans for good and not for disaster, to give you a future and a hope” (Jeremiah 29:11).

 School Supplies: Paper, markers, a roll of butcher paper, glue, scissors, and various decorating supplies.
 You’ll also need a box for each child.